ankitch/insta-is-a-snap-clone/README.md

-## insta-is-a-snap-clone
+# insta-is-a-snap-clone
-#  insta-is-a-snap-clone is a chrome extension
+## insta-is-a-snap-clone is a chrome extension boiiiiiiiiiii